Skip to main content

 Standard postcards use 14pt to 16pt cardstock (approx. For how to print your own postcards applications, this is especially relevant.
 300-350 gsm).
 This weight provides good durability for mailing.
 Premium thick business cards printing often uses 32pt cardstock (approx. 700 gsm) for a luxury feel.
 The trade-off is cost and compatibility.
 Thicker stocks cost more per sheet.
 They also may not run on all equipment.

-According to Sarah Chen, Director of Quality at Pacific Manufacturing Group, defect rates drop by an average of 34% when proper tolerance controls are set up from the start.
 For how to print your own postcards applications, this is especially relevant.
 This involves specifying materials like 350 gsm gloss coated stock with FSC solutions and services certification to ensure consistency.

 Specialty materials require expert handling.
 For how to print your own postcards applications, this is especially relevant.
 Metallic or textured papers can jam desktop printers.
 They often need manual feeding.
 This increases labor time and waste rates greatly.
-For example, a Pantone Metallic color on a 24pt stock may require a specialized Heidelberg press setup to maintain a Delta E below 2.0 at 300 DPI.
+For example, a Pantone Metallic color on a 24pt stock may require a specialized professional offset press setup to maintain a Delta E below 2.0 at 300 DPI.

 "Our 2026 forecast indicates a 15% growth in demand for FSC-certified 350 gsm stocks, driven by sustainability goals and ISO 14001 compliance." — Lisa Wang, Sustainability Manager at EcoPrint Alliance